Phone numbers

-Health anxiety is a specific type of anxiety disorder, where individuals spend a lot of time worrying about being unwell or becoming unwell.
+Health anxiety is a specific type of anxiety disorder, where people spend a lot of time worrying about being unwell or becoming unwell.
 Formerly known as ‘hypochondria’, health anxiety may also be referred to as ‘illness anxiety’.
-Illness anxiety has a relation to obsessive-compulsive disorder (OCD), which are characterised by experiencing obsessions and compulsions in your thoughts and behaviours.
+Illness anxiety has connections with obsessive-compulsive disorder (OCD), which is characterised by experiencing obsessions and compulsions in your thoughts and behaviours.

 In the case of health anxiety, those thoughts might be an assumption that small bodily behaviours are a sign of serious illness, or a sense of disbelief when a doctor’s diagnosis isn’t a serious as you thought it was.